 The second body, the Research Impact Task Force, chaired by Stephen Moehrle of the University of Missouri-St. Louis, conducted an extensive review of the relevancy of accounting scholarship to the problems of practice beginning in 2008.18 This effort was broadly consistent with the goals of the U.S. Treasury's Advisory Committee on the Auditing Profession, which recommended closer cooperation between educators and practitioners.
 In April 2009, the Task Force issued its report entitled "The Impact of Academic Accounting Research on Professional Practice."
 Although the task force divided the body of knowledge into three categories-concepts, critical thinking, and applications-the analysis was limited to the lattermost grouping.
 The survey conducted by Moehrle and his colleagues uncovered a large body of articles that were germane to practice.
 Many of the topics addressed in the journals that emphasized financial accounting-valuation, financial statement analysis, incentive compensation, and earnings management-were potentially useful for accountants in public practice and industry.
-The practical applicability of these insights was even greater for the studies published in the niche sectional journals dealing with taxes, auditing, and technology.
+The practical applicability of these insights was even greater for the studies published in the niche sectional journals dealing with taxes, auditing, and technology.19 social flux often derived from circumstances that initially did not seem very significant.)

-In 2009, President Sue Haka identified pressing practice problems whose resolution could benefit from high-quality research.
-She encouraged the membership to exhibit thought leadership by addressing "tipping points" that were affecting the status of accounting.
-(The term was attributable to futurist Malcolm Gladwell, who contended that historically the cause of major social flux often derived from circumstances that initially did not seem very significant.)
 Haka's list of issues primarily related to financial accounting.
 The first involved the expansion of IFRS globally and whether it would be a regime that would eventually converge with U.S. standard setting.
 The second related to executive compensation and whether the exercise of options should be treated as an expense or remain an adjustment of capital.
 The third dealt with the implications of the SEC's emphasis on determining fair values for balance sheet items over the matching of revenues and expenses.
 Some worried that such a focus would lead to a general displacement of the traditional system based on the application of general principles to one structured around specific rules in accounting standardization.
 This latter question also created debate as to whether auditors' reports should certify in terms of "true and fair" or, alternatively, "in conformity with."
 Haka also noted that the academic community had as yet not contributed much to the debate about the implications of the proposal for adopting XBRL protocols in corporate filings with the SEC.
 During President Haka's tenure, efforts were made to increase opportunities for members to present their ideas at the national meeting.
 The 2009 Annual Meeting included broadened opportunities for research exposure and feedback through the initiation of "Paper Dialogue Sessions," which allowed scholars ten minutes to summarize their work and an additional ten-minute commentary from the floor.